maiam6242/E4H/README.md

 # E4H
-Beacon and App System for MWRTA
+This is a beacon and iOS app system for visually impaired users of the MWRTA.